hydrodynamicstability/Invitation-to-Hydrodynamics/DbyDt.md

 ### The Material Derivative

-One of a student's first lessons in fluid dynamics is the use, in the standard local field theory of D'Alembert and Euler, of a total derivative known as the *material derivative*, *convective derivative*, or *substantive derivative*.
+One of a student's first lessons in fluid dynamics is the use, in the standard local field theory of D'Alembert and Euler, of a total derivative known as the *material derivative*, *convective derivative*, *substantive derivative*, or *barycentric derivative*.
 For instance, the classic monograph by Sir Horace Lamb (1932, sec.
 5) includes the following.
 <center>
 <img src="lambNEW.PNG" width="700">
 </center>